spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-merchant-feature-overview/marketplace-merchant-feature-overview.md

 In the Spryker Marketplace, you can search for the products sold by a specific merchant by entering the merchant name in the search field.
 The search results contain the merchant products and/or the abstract products the merchant product offers are related to.
 The search suggestions and the auto-completion functionality provide the merchant products and offers by the merchant name.
 ![Search by merchant name](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Marketplace/Merchants/Merchants+feature+overview/search-by-merchant-name.gif)

 In the catalog and search results pages, there is the merchant multi-select filter.
 This filter allows shoppers to see only the products with the product offers belonging to the selected merchant.
-For more details about filters available in the Spryker Commerce OS, see [Standard filters overview](/docs/scos/user/features/{{page.version}}/search-feature-overview/standard-filters-overview.html).
+For more details about filters available in the Spryker Commerce O, see [Standard Filters](/docs/scos/user/features/{{page.version}}/search-feature-overview/standard-filters-overview.html) documentation

 ![Merchant search filter](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Marketplace/Merchants/Merchants+feature+overview/merchant-filter.gif)